yongkwangk/beautiful-jekyll/research.md

 Misperception, Ignorance, and Partisan Ambivalence (with Scott Basinger)

-The effect of government conspiracy belief on political engagement Voting machine conspiracy: Election integrity and information seeking and sharing
+The effect of government conspiracy belief on political engagement Voting machine conspiracy: Election integrity, information seeking and sharing

 The Life Span of Government Conspiracy Theories: Is Belief in Conspiracy Theories Steadfast or Fluid?